 Timeline & Phased Implementation

-- Longer queues at airports and land crossings
+- Longer queues at major airports and land crossings

 - Biometric registration at self-service kiosks